bcgov/ols-geocoder/address-data-pipeline.md

 ## What's different?

-The current geocoder data integration process requires a dedicated, standalone, batch geocoder that must be loaded with reference road and address data three times during the integration process as follows:
+The current geocoder data integration process needs a dedicated, standalone, batch geocoder that must be loaded with reference road and address data three times during the integration process as follows:

 * Load 1 requires the latest road network and no addresses to confirm candidate reference addresses have valid streets within localities.
 * Load 2 requires the latest road network and new reference addresses to confirm candidate reference occupants have valid addresses.
 * Load 3 requires the latest road network and new reference addresses and occupants to confirm correct handling of test addresses.

 The geocoder is written in Java.

-There is also a standalone Java application which handles address range generation and appropriately named the Batch Address Range Generator (BARG)
+The current process also needs a standalone Java application which handles address block assignment and range generation and is appropriately named the *Batch Address Assignment and Range Generator* (BAARG)

 In the new process, all integration and verification steps will be moved from separate FME scripts that call out to the batch geocoder, to a single Java application called Geocodable BC Maker which will have an embedded geocoder.
 Geocodable BC Maker will also incorporate a modified version of the BARG.
 This simplifies the data integration architecture by eliminating the need for an external batch geocoder, speeds up the integration process, localizes all integration algorithms into a single component for easier understanding and maintenance, and leaves the task of keeping up with constantly changing data source schemas and formats to easily-updated scripts.